mythmakerseven/groupread/README.md

 I also chose not to use create-react-app, if only to learn more about the internal workings of packaging web applications.
 This move had surprisingly few drawbacks - maybe five or six hours of total time configuring and troubleshooting with webpack and eslint.
 In the future I'll probably go with create-react-app again, because there also hasn't been much benefit in dropping it.
 It has been good to learn more about what create-react-app is doing in the background, anyway.

 When I began working on Groupread, I had no significant experience with TypeScript.
 Since then, I've become much more comfortable working with it, so I use it for new code and I'm gradually adding making use of TypeScript features for old code.
 Types should strengthen data validation and simplify the backend code.
-On the frontend, I've already caught bug I didn't know existed thanks to TypeScript error messages.
+I've already caught frontend bugs thanks to TypeScript error messages.